IABTechLab/ucid/spec/UCID v1.0 DRAFT.md

 Additionally, while optional, it is recommended that responses include an identically formatted HTTP header with the protocol version implemented by the responder.
 It is assumed, however, that any response will be compatible with the version of the request and that version support is discussed beforehand between the parties.
 If the version header is omitted from a request the assumed version will be 1.0.

 #### Peer Headers <a name="peerheaders"></a>
 When an RA forwards a request to a Peer it must include a `X-Peer-RAID` header containing its own RAID.
-This allows the RA recieving the request to understand that the request came from within the RA network and therefore should not be forwarded further, acting as a circuit breaker to recursive calls.
+This allows the RA recieving the request to understand that the request came from within the RA peer network and therefore should not be forwarded further, acting as a circuit breaker to recursive calls.

-`X-Peer-RAID: E`
+`X-Peer-RAID: ER`

 #### Transport Security <a name="transportsecurity"></a>